marcelpetrick/pythonCollection/HandwritingOCR/README.md

 # Handwriting to Text via OCR (and maybe DeepLEarning)

-That ReseNet-example from ML reminded me that I could do something similar for the texts of one of my grandmas.
+That ResNet-example from ML reminded me that I could do something similar for the texts of one of my grandmas.
 I love receiving letters and postcards from her, but I have problems with deciphering :')

-So why not take that challenge and create a tool, which could convert the photo of a textblock into readable text?
+So why not take that challenge and create a tool, which could convert the photo of a text block into readable text?

 ## Steps so far:
 * grayscale and preprocess the image (maybe reduce resolution)